Queer ecology: Arts and literature

 A significant shift towards an ecological aesthetic in New York can be traced back to an interdisciplinary festival in 1990 called the Sex Salon which took place at the art space Epoché in Williamsburg, Brooklyn.
 Celebrating both nonbinary forms of sexuality and the rooting of culture within a neighborhood ecosystem, the three day salon was the first large gathering of artists, writers and musicians outside the Borough of Manhattan.
-The ecologically engaged movement, eventually referred to as the Brooklyn Immersionists, included the ecofeminist periodical, The Curse and the night space, El Sensorium which promoted a form of identity-free abandon called the "omnisensorial sweepout."
+The ecologically engaged movement, eventually referred to as the Brooklyn Immersionists, included the ecofeminist periodical, The Curse and the night space, El Sensorium, which promoted a form of identity-free abandon.

 The Immersionist scene came to a climax in 1993, according to Domus, with the ecological culture experiment, Organism.
 The event blurred the boundaries between humans and their environment and featured numerous overlapping cultural and natural systems cultivated by 120 members of Williamsburg's creative community.
 The ecological "web jam" included a genderless "elvin napping system" and a participatory exercise in sexual empowerment called The Boom Boom Womb by the polyamorous rock group, Thrust.
 The all night event was attended by over 2000 guests and has been cited by Newsweek, the Performing Arts Journal (PAJ), Die Zeit and the New York Times.
 Organism's program notes invited the audience into an implicitly queer merging of the human body with its ecosystem:

 "Wiffle your fingers through the mush.
 Invite a friend into the jello with you.
 This is all one strange continuum, a conflux of linkages, systems, feedback loops, waveforms...
 How do we extract pleasure from such an equation?
 Can we build a hybrid of steel, brick, plants, [bodies] and thought, absorbing pleasure from it as we ourselves become integrated into its monstrous flesh?"